code-not-found/code-not-found.github.io/_pages/spring-jms-tutorials.md

 Spring provides a JMS integration framework that simplifies the use of the [JMS](https://en.wikipedia.org/wiki/Java_Message_Service){:target="_blank"} API.

-It provides a <var>template</var> as a high-level abstraction for sending messages.
+It provides a `JmsTemplate` as a high-level abstraction for sending messages.
 It also contains support for Message-driven POJOs with `@JmsListener` annotations and a listener container.

 Spring JMS is developed and maintained by [Pivotal Software](https://pivotal.io/){:target="_blank"}.